AirgoAtlasAI/atlasai/README.md

 #### Pre-Processing for Anisotropic models

-Moldflow and Moldex3D were used to generate Fiber orientation tensor (FOT) data required as input for ATLAS-Pre (ATLAS-AI’s dedicated pre-processor for creating anisotropic FEM models).
-ATLAS-Pre not only maps the FOT onto the dissimilar structure mesh but also recalibrates the data, factoring in the geometry features and material statistical data, thus ensuring higher simulation accuracy.
+Moldflow and Moldex3D were used to generate fiber orientation tensor (FOT) data required as input for ATLAS-Pre (ATLAS-AI’s dedicated pre-processor for creating anisotropic FEM models).
+ATLAS-Pre not only maps the fiber orientation tensor onto the dissimilar structure mesh but also recalibrates the data, factoring in the geometry features and material statistical data, thus ensuring higher simulation accuracy.

 ![img_CARBON_Armrest_atlasPre_1](assets/images/CARBON_Armrest_atlasPre_1.png)

-The anisotropic material cards are then defined and assigned according to the modified FOT profile for each element.
-Material properties for all FOT variations are based on the supplied AtlasMat file.
+The anisotropic material cards are then defined and assigned according to the modified fiber orientation tensor profile for each element.
+Material properties for all fiber orientation tensor variations are based on the supplied AtlasMat file.

 ![img_CARBON_Armrest_atlasPre_2](assets/images/CARBON_Armrest_atlasPre_2.png)